Lying and Conscience Development

 It’s important to understand preschool development when evaluating what appears to be a lie.
 You don’t want to treat children’s imagination or magical thinking as dishonesty when instead they need guidance to know how to talk about wishes, desires, and fictional stories.
 When a preschooler says, “There’s a lion in my basement,” or “The dog told me a story,” it would be better to talk about imagination than to assume it’s deliberate dishonesty.
 You might say, “Since we really don’t have a lion in our basement, it would be better to say, ‘I wish we had a lion in our basement,’ or ‘Wouldn’t it be crazy if we had a lion in our basement.’ “ Many preschool books contain stories of animals that talk so it’s not surprising that kids would want to imagine the same thing in their own lives.
 A vivid imagination often needs to be guided by socially appropriate words in order to report the ideas in ways that are truthful.
 That’s not necessarily lying.

 But some children lie and know they are lying and need correction.
 In that case, a firm approach is important.
-Firmness helps clarify that there’s a right and a wrong, an important understanding for good conscience development.
+Firmness balanced with relationship helps clarify that there’s a right and a wrong, an important understanding for good conscience development.
 One of the goals of discipline is to clarify for children that sin has consequences, that God has created a standard, and then to help kids understand what that means in practical terms for them.

 It’s Hard to Confess a Lie